Business and Human Resource Management BA (Hons)Study level: Undergraduate

 This course aims to attract a diverse student and staff body.
 We also have dedicated teams to help promote and support internship, study and work abroad planning; you are encouraged to consider these opportunities2 from the moment you join our programmes.

-Coventry Business School currently has a number of links with multinational organisations and where possible will include representatives from these organisations in the teaching and learning of this course.
-You will also be supported in applying to undertake HRM placement opportunities in a number of countries, for example, China, United Arab Emirates, India, Nigeria and the USA.
+Coventry Business School currently has a number of links with multinational organisations and where possible, we aim to include representatives from these organisations in the teaching and learning of this course.
+You will also be supported in applying to undertake HRM placement opportunities in a number of countries, for example China, United Arab Emirates, India, Nigeria and the USA.

 Typical offer for 2023 entry.